WPI Computer Science Department

 Weekly:

 During the course each member of the class will make at least one presentation, by themselves or with another person (depending on class size).
-Each presentation will be of a design system, and based on readings from the literature.
-I will provide you with a folder containing the papers.
+Each presentation will be about a design system or theory, and based on readings from the literature.
+I will provide you with the relevant paper(s).
 If you can find more that's great -- just make a copy for me.
-Treat each folder and all the papers in it with extreme care!

 You should expect a Presentation to last (at least) 30 minutes.
-I will try to provide the folder for the research that you are to present, 2 weeks in advance, so that everyone gets the same amount of time to prepare.
-You can use powerpoint, or overheads.
-Just let me know in advance so that I can arrange for appropriate equipment.
+I will try to provide the papers for the research that you are to present, 2 weeks in advance, so that everyone gets the same amount of time to prepare.
+The earliest talks may only get a week to prepare: but they are simpler systems so that should be OK.
+You should use Powerpoint (or similar) and be able to download the slides before the start of class.

-Each week there will be a handout of papers in order to prepare you for the following week's presentations.
+Each week there will be an assignment of papers in order to prepare you for the following week's presentations.
+My goal is to put all the papers in pdf on the web for you.
 You must read all the papers each week.
 You will all be expected to answer questions about them in class.
+The reason "why" each paper has been included has been provided online in the Schedule.

-At the start of each class I will collect from everyone a short (no more than 1 page) critical review (Critique) of each class handout you've read about the system(s) to be discussed on that day.
+At the start of each class (starting with the 2nd) I will collect from everyone a short critical review (Critique) of each paper you've read about the system(s) to be discussed on that day.
+Each critique should be no more than 1 page.
+Your critiques will be evaluated and returned in the following class.

 You will be expected to actively participate in class by asking and answering questions.

-The ongoing project for the course is to write a "profile" that consists of a set of logically grouped questions that if asked of a design system would reveal enough information about it to allow it to be compared with all other AI-based design systems.
+The ongoing task for the course is to write a "profile" that consists of a set of logically grouped questions that if asked of a design system (or theory) would reveal enough information about it to allow it to be compared with all other (similar) AI-based design systems (or theories).

-Here is an example of such a profile (postscript) (pdf) for Expert Systems in general.
+Here is an example of such a profile (pdf) for Expert Systems in general (i.e., not explicitly about design).

 From the questions asked, their organization, and from the sample answers you should make clear what your view is of how to characterize design systems, and what the different types of domain-independent and domain-dependent design activity might be.

-I want to you develop your profile as a web page throughout the semester.
+You must develop your profile as a web page throughout the semester.
 Send me an email containing the URL early in the course.
 Gradually add questions to the profile and refine it each week.
-Every week you must send me an email listing the questions that were added (or refined) in your profile.
-Please do this on the Thursday or Friday after each class.
+Every week you must indicate on that web page the questions that were recently added (or refined) in your profile.
+Please do this by Friday after each class.
+I will look at them and try to provide regular feedback.

 Final Project: